fomkin/pushka/README.md

 // For Scala.jvm
 libraryDependencies += "com.github.fomkin" %% "pushka-json" % "0.6.0"
 ```
-Pushka uses marco annotations which implemented in macro paradise plugin.
-Unfortunately it can't be added transitively by Pushka dependency, so you need to plug it manually.
+Pushka uses macro annotations which implemented in macro paradise plugin.
+Unfortunately, it can't be added transitively by Pushka dependency, so you need to plug it manually.

 ```scala
 addCompilerPlugin("org.scalamacros" % "paradise" % "2.1.0" cross CrossVersion.full)